LaithNemer/InventoryMangment/README.md

 "# InventoryMangment"

-<h2>Inventory mangment system:</h2> A program aimed at managing the operations from insert ,delete,update,and get data
-and the picture is describe the ER digram:
+Inventory mangment system: A program aimed at managing the operations from insert ,delete,update,and get data and the picture is describe the ER digram:

 ![Capture](https://github.com/LaithNemer/InventoryMangment/assets/130616174/681b838f-b404-48d1-b233-6449dea7f5eb)